 Two water samples were collected at Cal Poly Pier in May.
 Pseudo-nitzschia "delicatissima" was detected only once (May 3) and was below the bloom threshold value.
 Pseudo-nitzschia "seriata" was detected twice (May 3, 10), with only May 10 being above the threshold value.
-Alexandrium spp. was not detected and Domoic acid results are not yet available.
+Alexandrium spp. were not detected, and domoic acid results are not yet available.

 Cal Poly Pier shore station is supported by SCCOOS PI Ryan Walter and Ally Pasulka at Cal Poly.

 One water sample was collected at Santa Monica Pier in May.
 Pseudo-nitzschia "delicatissima" and Pseudo-nitzschia "seriata" were detected (May 3) well above the bloom threshold.
-Alexandrium spp. was not detected and Domoic acid results are not yet available.
+Alexandrium spp. were not detected, and domoic acid results are not yet available.

-Four water samples were collected at Newport Pier in May.
+Four water samples were collected at Newport Beach Pier in May.
 Pseudo-nitzschia "delicatissima" and Pseudo-nitzschia "seriata" were detected on three occasions (May 3, 10, 17).
 All detections were above the bloom threshold except for "seriata" on May 17.
-Alexandrium spp. was not detected and Domoic acid results are not yet available.
+Alexandrium spp. were not detected, and domoic acid results are not yet available.

 Please note, starting in July 2019, CDPH moved to only reporting Pseudo-nitzschia of the seriata complex and not all Pseudo-nitzschia spp. as previously provided.